rybosome/doodal/README.md

 </a>
 ```

-The true benefit to using Doodal isn't obvious until you compare the code you would write with it to the code you would
+The true benefit to using Doodal isn't obvious until you compare the code you would write with
-write without it.
-The God's honest is that I don't want to write that code (this is why I wrote Doodal instead),
+it to the code you would write without it.
+The God's honest is that I don't want to write that
-so you'll have to imagine it.
+code (this is why I wrote Doodal instead),so you'll have to imagine it.

 If trying to imagine that nest of spaghetti-code, pseudo-namespaced function calls, cruft, bloat, `array_key_exists`
 and what-have-you makes your head hurt, consider this a salve - it'll significantly reduce the pain of
-managing a web application where your data and your content overlap, since you no longer have to play the weird,
+managing a web application where your data and your content overlap.
-dancey-mergey game whenever you're trying to get parity between the two.

 ## Anything else I should know?